-Further details on the application procedure for an STSM with EuroMicropH are coming soon.
+Further details on the application procedure for an STSM with EuroMicropH can be found below.

 Call for Applications 2022-2023 (closed)

 Short Term Scientific Missions (STSMs) are an important part of the COST Action CA18113 “Understanding and exploiting the impacts of low pH on microorganisms”, funded by COST European Cooperation in Science and Technology.
 The Action aims to establish a European network of scientists-experts and young researchers studying and exploiting the responses of microorganisms to low pH.

 Short-Term Scientific Missions (STSM) allow scientists to conduct short research visits to a research institution or laboratory in another COST Country in order to strengthen the existing networks and to foster scientific collaboration, to learn a new method/technique not available in their own institution and to contribute to the scientific goals of the Action.

 The COST Action CA18113 has six working groups (WGs) covering many aspects of industrial biotechnology and bio-processing, and clinical and veterinary treatment of infections in a time of increasing antimicrobial resistance.
 Therefore, STSMs are considered a great opportunity for applicants to focus their work on understanding of the details of how microorganisms detect and respond to low pH.